 The Naming Process

 Choosing baby names is one of the treasured and yet stressful rites on the way to parenthood.
 Grandparents should not make it more stressful by putting in their two cents without being asked.
-They should not suggest names or ask that a baby be named after someone in the family.
+They should not suggest names or ask that a baby is named after someone in the family.
 If asked to comment on specific names, they may carefully modulate their approval, expressing more approval for some names than for others, but they should never admit to hating a particular name.
 If you do, one of two... things will happen.
 Either the parents will cross the name off the list and resent you for making their job harder, or they will choose it anyway and always remember that you didn't like it.

 03 of 08